mgsosna/mattsosna.com/_posts/careers/2020-12-05-DS-transition-2.md

 We need to use statistics to *draw inferences* about the populations from our samples.
 I'll briefly cover t-tests and Analyses of Variance below.

 ### T-tests
-The main idea behind a t-test is to determine **whether two samples are drawn from the same population**.
+The main idea behind a two-sample t-test is to determine **whether the samples are drawn from the same population**.
 I'm going to assume this isn't the first time you're reading about t-tests (if it is, there are lots of great resources like [this post](https://www.investopedia.com/terms/t/t-test.asp)), so I'll instead focus on **how to avoid misusing a t-test.**

 **When you conduct a t-test, you're assuming the following about your data:**
 1. The data in your sample are <u><i>continuous</i></u>, not discrete